Notre Dame College (New Hampshire): After closure

 Most of the residence halls, the President's House, and even the former library and student center, are now privately owned homes.
 The former graduate health sciences building is once again an office facility, as is the former motel that served as a residence hall.
 The two primary buildings on the Notre Dame campus, Holy Cross Hall and Vezeau House, continue to function in an academic and cultural capacity.
 Holy Cross Hall is now the home of Mount Saint Mary Academy, a Catholic preparatory school for grades K to 8, while Vezeau House is now the headquarters of the Manchester Community Music School, a non-profit music school.
 Several of the liberal arts, education and fine arts programs were transferred from Notre Dame to nearby Southern New Hampshire University in Manchester, as the latter has sought to transform itself from a primarily business and technology-oriented institution.

-Today, the Notre Dame College Association of Alumni and Friends serves as a resource for former students, faculty and staff of the college.
+The Notre Dame College Association of Alumni and Friends serves as a resource for former students, faculty and staff of the college.
 It holds an annual reunion each summer, and helps to provide information on school transcripts.